VIONICA’S NUTRIENTS & SOME FAQs

 CARNITINE.
 This nutrient is needed to burn fat for energy (38) and affects blood flow that can impact exercise fatigue and recovery (39).
 Carnitne also helps copper with its energy release function (40).
 Although the body makes carnitine, intake adds to body stores (40).
 Supplemental carnitine has been shown to prevent blood carnitine drops after one type of exercise (41).
 It also has been shown to improve muscle recovery after exercise (42).
 An effect of carnitine on exercise-induced fatigue has not been shown yet in humans, but has been seen in other species (43,44).
 Vionica contains the absorbable carnitine equivalent of about 4 oz of beef (40).

 PHOSPHATIDYLSERINE.
 Like carnitine, this molecule is both made by the body and eaten (45).
-This molecule could affect exercise performance by iroles in the nervous system, by affecting certain body enzymes, and by slowing inflammation, a process that can produce muscle fatigue and delay recovery (46,47).
+This molecule could affect exercise performance by roles in the nervous system, through certain body enzymes, and by slowing inflammation, which can fatigue muscles and delay recovery (46,47).
 Supplementation with phosphatidylserine has lowered perceived fatigue during exercise (48), and has extended time to exhaustion in a long biking session (49).